quicwg/wg-materials/interim-19-10/arrangements.md

 # QUIC Working Group Interim Meeting - October 2019

-This is the arrangements page for the QUIC Working Group's eighth Interim Face-to-Face meeting, hosted by Apple in Cupertino, California USA.
+This is the arrangements page for the QUIC Working Group's ninth Interim Face-to-Face meeting, hosted by Apple in Cupertino, California USA.